-"I think what makes Business Administration appealing for students is that they have a chance to concentrate on a certain area," says Brian Frink, Dean of Lakeland's J. Garland Schilcutt School of Business, Science & Technology.
+"I think what makes Business Administration appealing for students is that they have a chance to concentrate on a certain area," says Paul Pickhardt, Dean of Lakeland's J. Garland Schilcutt School of Business, Science & Technology.
 "So while they get the broad-based education, they're also asked to pick (at least) one area where they can really concentrate their studies."

 With one or more emphasis attached to your Business Administration degree, you will be strongly positioned to enter the workforce.